madkn/MultiregionBilinearCNN-ReId/README.md

 # MultiregionBilinearCNN-ReId

-This is the caffe code and evaluation scripts for the paper "Multi-region Bilinear CNNs for Person Re-Identification"
+This is the code used for the paper "Multi-region Bilinear Convolutional Neural Networks for Person Re-Identification".

+The pre-trained models for re-identification will be here soon.

-## Citing this work
+## Citation

-        @inproceedings{UstinovaAVSS17,
+    @inproceedings{ustinova2017,
-            Author = {Evgeniya Ustinova and Victor Lempitsky},
-            Title = {Multi-region Bilinear CNNs for Person Re-Identification},
+      Author = {E. Ustinova, Y. Ganin, V. Lempitsky}, Booktitle = {(AVSS 2017) 2017 14th IEEE International Conference on Advanced Video and Signal based Surveillance}, Title = {Multi-region Bilinear Convolutional Neural Networks for Person Re-Identification}, Year = {2017}
-            Booktitle = {Advanced Signal and Video based Surveillance},
-            Year = {2017}
     }